aspnet/JitBench/README.md

 Right now there is only one workload app here, at `src/MusicStore`

-If you need to grant access to this repository for someone, please contact @eilon and @rynowak.
+## Important

+This branch is for testing of the **latest builds** of ASP.NET Core and .NET Core.
+This is somewhat unstable and may break from time to time.
+Use one of the other branches for a stable experience.

+The instructions here assume that you need to test latest builds and may need to substitute private builds of CoreCLR to do so.
+Everything here is hardcoded to win7-x64.

 ## Instructions for JIT testing:

 **Step 0:**

-Download and install the dotnet 1.0.1 SDK - https://go.microsoft.com/fwlink/?LinkID=827524

-You should have `dotnet` on your path at this point. `dotnet --info` will print the version.

-**Step 1:**

 Clone the JitBench Repo

 `git clone <JitBench repo>`

 `cd JitBench`

+**Step 1:**

+Get the newest dotnet Shared Runtime as 'repo local'

+`.\Dotnet-Install.ps1 -SharedRuntime -InstallDir .dotnet -Channel master -Architecture x64` `.\Dotnet-Install.ps1 -InstallDir .dotnet -Architecture x64`

+You need to run **both** of these commands in this particular order.
+This will grab the latest shared runtime and SDK and copy them to `<JitBench>\.dotnet`

+You should also have this version of `dotnet` on your path at this point. `dotnet --info` will print the version and it should match what you see in the output of the above commands.

 **Step 2:**